JohnnyPro/chapa-frontend-interview-assignment/README.md

 ### 🛡️ Security & Best Practices
 - **Route Handlers & Middleware**: Used to protect API endpoints and restrict access based on user role
 - **HttpOnly Cookies**: Authentication tokens are stored in HttpOnly cookies to mitigate XSS and CSRF attacks
-- **No Real Backend**: All sensitive logic is simulated, but the structure mirrors real-world secure practices

 ---